-Researchers find possible link between jumping genes and cancerous tumor growthJune 29th, 2012 in Cancer
+Researchers find possible link between jumping genes and cancerous tumor growthJune 29, 2012 by Bob Yirka in Medicine & Health / Cancer

 (Medical Xpress) -- Researchers based out of Harvard and Brigham Young Womens Hospital have found compelling evidence that suggests retrotransposon movement in somatic cells - DNA sequences that jump (make copies of themselves that make their way to other sequences) might be responsible for the growth of some types of cancerous tumors.